therealmcp/betterselfTemplate/README.md

+## Summary

+This project was created as a basic template for a blog.
+Follow the steps below to test it locally.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts